incuna/django-extensible-profiles/README.markdown

 called upon registering the extension.
 The `register()` method receives the `Profile` class itself and the model admin class `ProfileAdmin` as arguments.

-To register extensions, simply pop a list of them in your settings.py:

-    PROFILE_EXTENSIONS = ('title', 'picture', 'address', 'profiles.modules.options.extensions.options')

-For backwards compatibility, extensions can be activated by adding the following to a models.py file that will be processed anyway. eg:
+There are two ways to set up the extensions.
+Either you can use the FeinCMS approach of registering extensions directly:

     from profiles.models import Profile
     Profile.register_extensions('title', 'picture', 'address', 'profiles.modules.options.extensions.options')

+or you can simply use a setting:

+    PROFILE_EXTENSIONS = ('title', 'picture', 'address', 'profiles.modules.options.extensions.options')

 If the extension requires it's own models (like the options extension) then the app containing the models will also need to be added to your `INSTALLED_APPS`.